 Besides the gospels, the New Testament contains also other books, mainly epistles.
-It is strange that although the epistles emphasize Jesus, they don’t base their appeals on the sayings of Jesus.
-In the gospels Jesus teaches something, and the writers of the epistles conceive it differently by themselves.
+Although the epistles emphasize Jesus, they don’t base their appeals on the sayings of Jesus.
+Jesus teaches something in the gospels, and the writers of the epistles conceive it differently by themselves.
 They try hard to give authority to their appeals and referring to the sayings of Jesus which we know from the gospels would certainly help them, but for a mysterious reason they don’t refer to them.
 Jesus is a mute authority in the epistles.
 The gospel of Mark provides a cagey explanation, but it is hidden by placing Mark between Matthew and Luke.
 Someone starts reading the gospels from Matthew, someone is used to hearing parts of the gospels.
 There is something that escapes attention in both the cases.
 We notice it when we start reading from Mark and focus on the content of Jesus’ teaching:

 John appeared, baptizing in the wilderness and proclaiming a baptism of repentance for the forgiveness of sins.
 (Mark 1:4) Now after John was arrested, Jesus came into Galilee, proclaiming the gospel of God, and saying, “The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel.”
 (Mark 1:14-15) And they were astonished at his teaching, for he taught them as one who had authority, and not as the scribes.
 (Mark 1:22)

 We would expect to learn something more about what Jesus taught, instead we read only about what Jesus did.
 There is not even a brief outline of Jesus’ teaching.
 Perhaps the first general-sounding statement which looks like a teaching is: